Managing Pediatric Asthma: Tips for Parents and Caregivers

 Common Signs and Symptoms

-- Detail the typical symptoms of pediatric asthma: wheezing, coughing, shortness of breath, chest tightness.
+Common signs and symptoms of pediatric asthma include wheezing, frequent coughing, shortness of breath, and chest tightness.

 Pediatric Asthma Management